maximus-ms/enbot/README.md

 7. And one month

 Those periods, the number of those periods, and the period itself should be configurable.

+Words that need to be repeated (based on the spaced repetition schedule) have special priority handling:
+- Words due for repetition get priority level 11 (highest_priority + 1)
+- Maximum 70% of words in a learning cycle can be from the repetition history
+- Remaining 30% of words are selected from the user's current priority sets

 The Telegram Bot should be able to send kind of invitation message to the user to invite the user to start training/learning.
 For example, users can configure that they want to start learning every day at 11:00 PM.
 So users can configure this, and sometimes every day around this timeframe, the bot will send a message to the user that they should learn words.